audiokinetic/Gyms/Documentation/Gyms/README.md

 - _Folder: `3-Advanced/AdvancedEvents/AdvancedEventsPostAndWait`_
 - Posting a Wwise Event and waiting for its completion.

+#### Posting Events with a Cooldown Period

+- _Folder: `3-Advanced/AdvancedEvents/AdvancedEventsCooldown`_
+- Posting a Wwise Event with a Cooldown Period that prevents the Event from being posted again during that time.

 ### Using External Sources

 - _Folder: `3-Advanced/AdvancedExternalSources`_